Recovering from a Life-Altering Event, a Complicated Cholesterol Picture Emerges

 - Once identified, can damage be undone?

-Still, I’ll have to practice ignoring red circles I don’t really understand (nor, possibly, do others) and learn to trust my own body’s signals.
-Curiously, this may not be unlike our ancestors who lived in an age before industrialized food, and, industrialized medicine.
+Still, I’ll have to practice ignoring red circles I don’t understand — nor, possibly, do others — and learn to trust my own body’s signals.
+Curiously, this may not be unlike our ancestors who predated industrialized food, and, shortly thereafter, industrialized medicine.

 For those curious and interested in obtaining their own results, Health Testing Centers (“HTC”) offers a range of consumer direct tests such as allergy, cholesterol, kidney, hormones, liver function, thyroid function and more.
 HTC works with LabCorp, Quest Diagnostics as well as other testing companies to offer a wide range of lab-based and in-home tests.